Cedar Mill, Oregon: Schools

+Public schools which have attendance boundaries covering the Cedar Mill CDP (as of 2020) include the following schools.
+Elementary schools include Bonny Slope (in the CDP), Cedar Mill (in the CDP), Findley, and Terra Linda (in the CDP).
+Middle schools with sections of Cedar Mill in their boundaries include Tumwater and Cedar Park, both in Beaverton.
+Sunset High School is the public high school with Cedar Mill in its attendance boundary.

+In the 1990 U.S. census, the land containing Sunset HS was in the Cedar Mill CDP.
+In 1999, the area with the school was annexed by the City of Beaverton.

+Private schools include Catlin Gabel School, Prince of Peace Lutheran School, and St. Pius X Catholic School (of the Roman Catholic Archdiocese of Portland in Oregon).

 School history

 The first school district serving Cedar Mill, along with nearby Bethany, the Union School District (District 6), was established in 1856.
 The first school, serving grades 1 through 8, was built on land donated by pioneer Samuel Walters.
 The one-room Union School building, built in 1884 and located on what is now N.W.
 143rd Avenue adjacent to the Union Cemetery, was replaced by a new two-room building on the same site in 1901, and the school remained in operation until 1948.
 District 6 was divided twice in the 1880s, with the eastern portion becoming the new Cedar Mill School District in 1883 and the northwestern portion becoming the Bethany School District in 1887 (serving the Bethany and Rock Creek areas, not Cedar Mill).
 The Union and Bethany districts consolidated in 1948, renamed as Sunset Valley School District.
 In 1960, the Cedar Mill and Sunset Valley Districts were absorbed by a greatly expanded Beaverton School District (District 48).

 Another former school in the area was Sunset Valley Elementary School, which was built in 1948 to replace Union School and was located on Murray Road immediately north of Sunset Highway.
 In 1979, shortly before the school's closure in spring 1980, the building was acquired by Electro Scientific Industries (whose main campus was located nearby) and used as ESI's administrative headquarters until the mid-1990s, when it was razed and replaced by a Home Depot store.